Global Aquaculture Alliance Best Aquaculture Practices (BAP) | Seafish

 Note:

-GAA is working collectively with IFFO, Lyons Seafoods Co., Wm Morrison Supermarkets, Tesco, Waitrose, M&J Seafood/Brakes Group and Direct Seafood to address the social concerns related to aquafeed production.
-Announcement in October 2014.
+• In October 2014 GAA announced it was working collectively with IFFO, Lyons Seafoods Co., Wm Morrison Supermarkets, Tesco, Waitrose, M&J Seafood/Brakes Group and Direct Seafood to address the social concerns related to aquafeed production.

 Find out more